 Punishment of the Watchers

-God is described as descending to earth with his archangels Michael, Urial, Raphael, and Gabriel, to Mount Sinai, from where he passed judgment.
+God is described as descending to earth with his archangels Michael, Uriel, Raphael, and Gabriel, to Mount Sinai, from where he passed judgment.
 God instructs them to imprison the Watchers in Tartarus, which was the Greek description of the darkest depths of hell, where the wicked were tortured.
 This parallels Zeus throwing the Titans into Tartarus.

 In doing this, they are ascribing Azazel all sin, much like would later happen to Christ.
 In this way, God says that the earth will be able to heal from this plague, and mankind will not perish as a result of the secrets revealed to them.